 A staking plan tells a punter how much they should wager on a given bet based on other information.
 This may be the perceived value of the bet in sports betting (or in all forms of gambling), the outcome of your last bet, how past results have fallen, or how much of your bank remains.

 Martingale is one of a number of negative progression systems whereby you increase your stake (the progression) after a losing bet (a negative outcome).
 In the case of Martingale you place your roulette bet on any of the even money bets, for example red or black.
 After each winning bet you place a bet of the same size and after every losing bet you double your stake.
-The theory and logic behind this is that no matter how long a losing streak you experience, as soon as you land a winning bet you will return to a profit of one unit.
+The theory and logic behind this is that no matter how long a losing streak you experience, as soon as you land a winning bet you will return to a net win of one unit.

 Why Martingale Fails